Frequently Asked Questions

 4. Potential for sector-building impact

-This criterium concerns the direct applicability of the innovation to energy access.
-This is the place where we draw the line between direct and indirect effect; if we think that an innovation will only very remotely affect the sector, we tend to discard the proposal.
+This criterion concerns the direct applicability of the innovation to energy access.
+This is the place where we draw the line between direct and indirect effects; if we think that innovation will only very remotely affect the sector, we tend to discard the project for our support or collaboration.
 This is related and goes hand-in-hand with point 1 above.

 5. Innovative content

-The proposed project must be innovative to the best of our knowledge, suggesting a significant improvement in existing models or technologies or at least open sourcing them for a wider audience than currently reached by the incumbent.
+The proposed project must be innovative to the best of our knowledge and be backed by sector stakeholder feedback, suggesting a significant improvement in existing models or technologies or at least open-sourcing them for a wider audience than currently reached by the incumbent.

 6. Open Source

-The proposed innovation must be entirely open sourced, potential future adopters must be able to reproduce and use the innovation in its entirety with reasonable effort and without needing specific exclusive underpinning technologies or requirements.
-Here we focus on funding the “building blocks”.
+The proposed innovation must be entirely open-sourced, and potential future adopters must be able to reproduce and use the innovation in its entirety with reasonable effort and without needing specific exclusive underpinning technologies or requirements.
+Here, we focus on funding the “building blocks.”

 7. Capacity of the partner to deliver